(This post was last published on May 17, 2019. We’ve updated it for accuracy and completeness.)

 It’s crucial that your inventory updates in real-time when you’re selling through multiple customer touch points, especially if you’re selling the same products on different storefronts.
 Real-time inventory updates ensure that you never oversell your items.

 The best way to achieve real-time inventory is to centralize where you manage inventory.
-This ensures that you track inventory counts no matter what store instance it sells from.
+This ensures that you track inventory counts no matter where it sells from.

 Save yourself the hassle of telling customers that you can’t ship a product to them because you don’t actually have it.

 When considering many of these best practices, you’ll see that most of them come down to centralizing where you manage your data, whether it’s your orders, inventory, items, or customers.
 Centralizing your data allows you to easily manage all your Shopify stores using the same processes.

 A system integration platform, like what nChannel provides, is built just for online merchants like yourself.
 It doesn’t matter where your data is coming from or where it’s going, a data integration platform manages the flow of it so you have complete control.

-With a solution like this in place, you can scale your business to multiple Shopify stores and even more sales channels like marketplaces and brick & mortar stores.
+With a solution like this in place, you can scale your business to multiple Shopify shops and even more sales channels like marketplaces and brick & mortar stores.

 Learn about more challenges of managing multiple Shopify stores and how you can avoid them.

 What to Do Next

-Setting up multiple storefront on Shopify is no easy task, but merchants can do it.
+Setting up multiple storefronts is no easy task, but you can do it successfully!
 Just keep our best practices in mind.
-When done right, you can successfully sell on multiple stores.

-If you’re ready to consider system integration between Shopify and your other systems like a POS or ERP, read more about nChannel’s pre-built integration for Shopify.
+If you’re ready to consider system integration between Shopify and your other systems like a ERP, POS, or 3PL, read more about nChannel’s pre-built integration conenctor for Shopify.